Aaronius/penpal/README.md

 Enables or disables debug logging.
 Debug logging is disabled by default.

+`options.onConnectionLost: Function` (optional)

+A callback function to be called when the connection with the child is lost.

+`options.onConnection: Function` (optional)

+A callback function to be called when the connection with the child is established or re-established.

 #### Return value

 The return value of `connectToChild` is a `connection` object with the following properties: